-The issuer of the notes is a finance subsidiary that has no revenue generating operations of its own and depends on cash received under its funding loans in order to be able to make payments on the notes.
+The Issuer is a finance subsidiary that has no revenue generating operations of its own and depends on cash received under its funding loans in order to be able to make payments on the notes.

 Cirsa Funding is a finance subsidiary that was formed by Cirsa in order to offer and issue debt securities.
-Cirsa Funding conducts no business operations of its own, and has not engaged in, and will not be permitted to engage in, any activities other than the issuance of the notes and certain other indebtedness, the lending of the gross proceeds from such issuances to Cirsa, which is the borrower under the funding loans, and the servicing of its obligations under the notes and any such other indebtedness.
-Cirsa Funding has no subsidiaries, and its only material asset and only source of revenue is its right to receive payments from Cirsa.
+The Issuer conducts no business operations of its own, and has not engaged in, and will not be permitted to engage in, any activities other than the issuance of the 2023 notes, the 2018 notes and certain other indebtedness, the lending of the gross proceeds from such issuances to Cirsa, which is the borrower under the funding loans, and the servicing of its obligations under the notes and any such other indebtedness.
+The Issuer has no subsidiaries, and its only material asset and only source of revenue is its right to receive payments from Cirsa under the funding loans for the notes.
 The ability of Cirsa Funding to make payments on the notes is therefore entirely dependent on the cash flows received under its funding loans.
-If the payments under such funding loans are not made by Cirsa, for whatever reason, Cirsa Funding does not expect to have any other sources of funds available to it that would permit it to make payments on the notes.
-In such circumstances, holders of the notes would have to rely upon claims for payment under the Guarantees, and payment under the Guarantees is subject to the risks and limitations described in "-

-Fraudulent conveyance laws and other limitations on the enforceability and the amount of the Guarantees may adversely effect the validity and enforceability of the Guarantees."
+If the payments under such funding loans are not made by Cirsa, for whatever reason, the Issuer does not expect to have any other sources of funds available to it that would permit it to make payments on the notes.
+In such circumstances, holders of the notes would have to rely upon claims for payment under the Guarantees, and payment under the Guarantees is subject to the risks and limitations described in "-Fraudulent conveyance laws and other limitations on the enforceability and the amount of the Guarantees may adversely effect the validity and enforceability of the Guarantees."